multiversx/mx-sdk-nestjs/packages/cache/README.md

 ## Table of contents
 - [In Memory Cache](#in-memory-cache) - super fast in memory caching system based on [LRU cache](https://www.npmjs.com/package/lru-cache)
 - [Redis Cache](#redis-cache) - Caching system based on [Redis](https://www.npmjs.com/package/@multiversx/sdk-nestjs-redis)
-- [Cache Service](#cache-service) - MultiversX caching system with combines in memory an readis cache forming a two layers caching system
+- [Cache Service](#cache-service) - MultiversX caching system which combines in-memory and Redis cache, forming a two-layer caching system

 ## In memory cache
 In memory cache, available through `InMemoryCacheService`, is used to read and write data from and into the memory storage of your Node.js instance.

-*Note that if you have multiple instances of you application you must sync local cache across all your instances.*
+*Note that if you have multiple instances of your application you must sync local cache across all your instances.*

-Lets take as an example a ConfigService which loads some non crucial configuration from database and can be cached for 10 seconds.
+Let's take as an example a ConfigService that loads some non-crucial configuration from the database and can be cached for 10 seconds.

 Usage example:
 ```typescript